legal resources necessary to hold negligent facilities accountable.

 During an interview with the Director of Nurses on November 2, 2016, the Director said that "privacy should be afforded residents during toileting."
 The investigator reviewed the facility's policy titled: Resident's Rights that reads in part:

 "These rights to ensure that each resident admitted to this facility: Is treated with consideration, respect in full recognition of his dignity and individuality, including in treatment and care for his personal needs."

 If your loved one has suffered an injury or died prematurely while living at Ridgeland Nursing Center, call the South Carolina nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now for immediate legal representation, counsel or advice.
-Our law firm fights aggressively on behalf of Jasper County victims who have been mistreated while living in long-term facilities including nursing homes in Ridgeland.
+Our network of attorneys fights aggressively on behalf of Jasper County victims who have been mistreated while living in long-term facilities including nursing homes in Ridgeland.
 Our skilled attorneys working on your behalf can successfully resolve your nursing home abuse case against the facility and staff members that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
 Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.